-Never had I been so intrigued by the people of a country that I would stuff my suitcase with more than twenty books written by local authors, watch a complete series of totalitarian-nostalgic TV drama and even talk to strangers – all for the sole purpose of getting to know the people better.
+Never had I been so intrigued by the people of a country that I would stuff my suitcase with more than twenty books written by local authors, watch a complete series of totalitarian-nostalgic drama and even talk to strangers – all for the sole purpose of getting to know the people better.

 This attraction is gravitational.